 Think of it as a multi-purpose disinfectant and cleaner suitable.
 Simply make, spray, wipe or mop.

-The solution will disinfect all hard surfaces and fabrics, killing 99.999% of bacteria.
-And with a gentle pH of between 7.7 and 8.2 it’s a non-aggressive cleaner too, leaving a smear-free finish on glossy surfaces without any chemical residue.
+The solution will disinfect all hard surfaces and fabrics, kill more than 99.99% of germs.
+And with a gentle pH of between 7.8 and 8.5 it’s a non-aggressive cleaner too, leaving a smear-free finish on glossy surfaces without any chemical residue.

 Use it anywhere.
 There’s no need for one cleaner for the bathroom and another for the kitchen – and use it liberally as it’s virtually free .